carlosonunez/blog.carlosnunez.me/content/post/using-lima-and-bash-dotfiles-to-go-fast-with-claude-code.md

-Though I started [messing with Claude Code last year](https://blog.carlosnunez.me/post/vibe-code-day-1/), between not being happy with how purely vibe-coding my Status tool was going and, as usual, life got in the way, I ended up scrapping it.
-Claude Code got a lot better since then, so during this year's annual week-logjn coding sabbatical, I thought to give it another try, but, instead, using it as a pair-programming partner instead of a "do it for me" easy button.
+Though I started [messing with Claude Code last year](https://blog.carlosnunez.me/post/vibe-code-day-1/), between not being happy with how purely vibe-coding my Status tool was going and, as usual, Life Getting In The Way™, I ended up scrapping it.

+Claude Code got a lot better since then, so during my annual week-long coding sabbatical this year, I thought to give it another try, but, instead, using it as a pair-programming partner instead of a "do it for me" easy button.

 It's well known that running Claude with `--dangerously-skip-permissions` is the least annoying way of using it (unless you like being asked to confirm every